Trapped in the Sky: Post-production

 The incidental music was recorded in December 1964 at Olympic Studios in Barnes with a 30-piece orchestra.
 The opening and closing theme music are variations on the series' main theme, "The Thunderbirds March", and are unique to the episode.
+Sound effects, such as Kyrano screaming during The Hood's telepathic incursion, are also heard in the title sequence's story montage, and the standard picture of the Mole is absent from the closing titles.
 Until a very late stage of production, the closing credits were to be accompanied by a sung end theme – "Flying High", performed by Gary Miller – which series composer Barry Gray wrote to contrast with the instrumental opening theme.
-However, Anderson and Gray later decided that the song was tonally unsuitable and replaced it with the march two weeks before the TV première.
+However, Anderson and Gray later decided that the song was tonally unsuitable and replaced it with the march two weeks before the TV premiere.

 Like other early episodes of Thunderbirds, "Trapped in the Sky" was originally 25 minutes long.
 This running time was doubled after a preview screening that was attended by Lew Grade, APF's owner and financial backer.
-Grade was so impressed with the story and effects that at the end of the screening, he declared "That's not a television series, that's a feature film!" and ordered Gerry Anderson to re-write and expand all episodes to fill a one-hour timeslot.
+Grade was so impressed with the story and effects that at the end of the screening, he declared, "That's not a television series, that's a feature film!" and ordered Gerry Anderson to rewrite and expand all episodes to fill a one-hour timeslot.
 He later increased the series' budget per episode from £25,000 to £38,000.

 "Trapped in the Sky" and another eight fully or partially filmed episodes were each extended to 50 minutes by adding new scenes and subplots.
 For "Trapped in the Sky", these included Lieutenant Meddings' boarding of Fireflash and International Rescue's abortive first rescue attempt.
 The additional material was filmed during the production of "Operation Crash-Dive", which was written as a sequel to "Trapped in the Sky" and sees the return of Fireflash.

 Broadcast and reception

-"Trapped in the Sky" was first broadcast on 30 September 1965 on ATV Midlands.
+"Trapped in the Sky" was first transmitted at 7:00 p.m. on Thursday 30 September 1965 on ATV Midlands.
 For its Granada Television premiere on 20 October, the episode was transmitted in an alternative two-part format.

 In the early 1990s, the broadcast rights to Thunderbirds were acquired by the BBC, paving the way for the series' first UK-wide network transmissions.
-"Trapped in the Sky" was first shown on BBC2 on 20 September 1991, when it was seen by nearly seven million viewers.
+"Trapped in the Sky" was first shown on BBC2 at 6:00 p.m. on Friday 20 September 1991, when it was seen by 6.8 million viewers.
 It was repeated in 1992 and (for the first time with surround sound) on 3 September 2000.